mascanioalino/fritter-backend/README.md

  **Throws**
  - `403` - If the user is not logged in
+ - `404` - If folder does not exist

 #### `GET /api/groups?username=USERNAME` - Get groups user is a member of